Mercedes-Benz S-Class: History

+The launch of the W201 successor, the W202 in spring of 1993 ultimately forced Mercedes-Benz to completely review the branding of its cars.
+The W202, unlike the W201, which envisioned to appeal to the younger generation, had more restrained contours to be marketed as a compact sedan, with a range of engines.
+For this a third, entry level, Compact, or C-Class was created, and to avoid confusion with the existing nomenclature, where C suffix denoted a Coupe body, a prefix was used instead, e.g. C 220.
+The clientele took the notion well, and in summer of 1993 Mercedes-Benz had the rest of the products undergo a major re-branding into set classes, which were de-facto already in existence: the G-Class, the SL-Class and the newly created E-Class, where the E prefix, was taken for the most commonly used Einspritz, or fuel injection models.
+(Mercedes Benz withdrew the last carburettors three years prior).

-The major revision to the nomenclature scheme in 1991 renamed the S-Class with the "S" prefix that has three numbers for engine displacement in "centilitre" with no suffix for fuel type or wheelbase length.
-The extra information was sometimes affixed to the right-hand side of boot/trunk, denoting the diesel version (TURBODIESEL or later CDI), hybrid version (HYBRID), all-wheel-drive version (4MATIC), AMG, and MAYBACH.
+For the W140 S-Class in production this was limited to a formal re-badging, where attributes such as the fuel system, wheelbase and body style were abandoned.
+Extra information was sometimes affixed to the right-hand side of boot/trunk, denoting the diesel version (TURBODIESEL or later CDI), hybrid version (HYBRID), all-wheel-drive version (4MATIC), AMG or MAYBACH model.
 The second revision in 2015 allows the suffixes such as d (diesel), e (plug-in hybrid), and the h (mild hybrid) for several years before h was dropped.
-For 2018 model year, the model designation and AMG and MAYBACH labels switched their position to the left.
+For 2018 model year, the model designation AMG and MAYBACH labels switched their position to the left.

+The two door version was split off into its own CL-class in 1996 in an attempt to create two parallel triumvirates consisting of the S-Class sedans, SL-roadsters and SLK compact roadsters on one side, and the C-compact sedans, CL luxury coupes and CLK compact coupes/cabriolets, also released in 1996.
+However both the CL and CLK were respectively reverted into the S-Class and E-class in 2017 and 2009 respectively.

 Predecessor models

 "Ponton" (1954)

 The W180 line debuted in 1954, and is the first lineup of "Ponton" models retroactively associated with the Mercedes-Benz S-Class.
 The W180 featured six-cylinder sedan, coupé, and convertible models, and was produced until 1959.
 It featured the 220S models (sedan, coupé, and cabriolet) powered by a 2.2L straight-6, and came to ten.
 The "Ponton" designation referred to its unibody construction, with the era's rounded fenders a stylistic feature on the W180 model.

 The "Ponton" lineup included four- and six-cylinder models, but only the six-cylinder W180 line is considered part of the Mercedes-Benz S-Class chronology, as they were the most powerful "Ponton" versions available.
 The Big "Ponton" model was Mercedes' first without a conventional frame, using a unitized body/frame construction.